fairhill1/tiktak/examples.md

 - tu pas ne go dom = you didn't go home
 - ka ne es bon = he/she is not good

+**With pod (can/ability):**
+- mi pod go = I can go
+- tu ne pod vis = you can't see
+- na pod mak dom = we can make house
+- ka pod tal kintal = he/she can speak language
+- kaim ne pod hav pan = they can't have food
+- mi pod makvak futsol = I can learn tomorrow

 **With possession:**
 - min dom es big = my house is big
 - tu hav tun pan = you have your food